Book 8

 A) Answer these questions:

-1. Why is there a speed limit in towns and big villages?
+4. What is always dangerous in towns and big villages?

-8. What did the policeman ask Jack ?
+8. What did the policeman ask Jack for?

 B) Which words in the story mean the opposite of: